psu13/mutable-hakyll/posts/wrapped-up.md

 > Aren't burritos, or any other foods that by coincidence involve wrapping a set of related ingredients in a round piece of flour, "wraps"?

 He went on to rattle off various dishes that he claimed to fall into this category: burritos, moo shu pork, Peking duck.
-I can only imagine that he'd make the same claim about tacos, Vietnamese fresh spring rolls, shawarma, gyros, calzones, street crepes, blintzes, cannelloni, cannoli, any number of fried spring roll-like constructions and maybe even sushi rolls.
+I can only imagine that he'd make the same claim about tacos, Vietnamese fresh spring rolls, shawarma, gyros, calzones, street crepes, dosa, roti, paratha, blintzes, cannelloni, cannoli, any number of fried spring roll-like constructions and maybe even sushi rolls.

 Here is what I have to say: No. No. No. No. No. No. No. No. No. No. No. No.